oysttyer/oysttyer/README.markdown

 Also, check out some available extensions:

-* [oysttyer-profile](https://github.com/oysttyer/oysttyer-profile) shows more profile information about users
+* [oysttyer-profile](https://github.com/oysttyer/oysttyer-profile) update your profile information from within oysttyer
 * [oysttyer-deshortify](https://github.com/oysttyer/oysttyer-deshortify) gets rid of shortlinks and displays final URLs
 * [oysttyer-multigeo](https://github.com/oysttyer/oysttyer-multigeo) for all your geographical location needs